Keyboard shortcuts

 • loss of voltage on the module (message: External IO communication error);

-• too much noise on the bus.
+• excessive noise on the bus.

 Battery failure